Making great tunes!

 - Children will be able to enjoy music, in as many ways as they choose, either as listener, creator or performer.

-- Children will be able to dissect music and comprehend its structures.
+- Children will be able to dissect music and understand its structures.

-Please click on the right to see our Progression Map for Music.
+Please click here to see our Progression Map for Music.